Top Hockey Gear Fitting Mistakes New Hockey Parents Should Avoid

 | Elbow pads | Elbow center alignment | No gap on extension, straps secure |

 Pro Tip: Shin guards can be worn in two common styles: tongue-out (skate tongues sit outside the shin guard) and tongue-in (tongues are tucked inside).
 While fit preference varies, both styles must ensure full knee coverage.
-Many modern youth pants also include built-in length adjustment zippers to help accommodate growth.

 How Do Gaps Between Pads Increase Injury Risk?